apache/yunikorn-site/src/pages/community/how_to_contribute.md

 ## Fix an issue
 Fixes or improvement must be created on the `master` branch.
 Fork the relevant YuniKorn project into your own project and checkout the `master` branch.
+If the same issue exist in an earlier release branch it can be back ported after the fix has been added to master.
-Make sure that you have an up to date code revision checked out before you start.
+Make sure that you have an up-to-date code revision checked out before you start.
+Use `git status` to see if you are up-to-date.
 Create a branch to work on, a good name to use is the JIRA ID you are working on.

 Now start coding!
 As you are writing your patch, please keep the following things in mind: